nginxinc/nginx-gateway-fabric/docs/guides/upgrade-apps-without-downtime.md

 of Pods (ready Endpoints) during an upgrade does not reach zero, NGINX will be able to proxy traffic, and thus prevent any downtime.

-To use this method, it is not necessary to update the HTTPRoute.
+This method does not require you to update the HTTPRoute.

 ## Blue-Green Deployments